Maru Koala Park is at Grantville on the Bass Highway, about 90 minutes from Melbourne, and 15 minutes from Phillip Island.

 Part of Maru Koala Park is Pirate Pete’s Mini Golf is an 18 hole adventure around the Princess Caribbean Pirate Ship and pirate territory – be careful, you might come across a pirate or two!

-Every year in March or April partake in the Pirate Festival with lots of pirate-themed games and activities.
+Every year in the spring partake in the Pirate Festival with lots of pirate-themed games and activities.

 Ahoy, me hearties!!